 Sake manufacturers in Japan are not just traditional companies or mere distilleries.
-Each of them is a guardian of unique stories, regional traditions, and centennial methods passed down from generation to generation.
+Each of them is a guardian of unique stories, regional traditions, and centuries-old methods passed down from generation to generation.
 When you choose to visit these places, you are not just getting to know a product; you are connecting with an essential part of Japanese culture.

 Hakutsuru (Nada, Hyōgo)